sanketgujarathi/web-analyser/README.md

-# Web Analyser
+# HTML Analyser

-Web application that provides results of analysis of HTML web page for a given url
+Web application that analyses of HTML web page for a given url

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites